hamon-in/lycaeum.in/_posts/2016-05-12-public_session_on_gpg.markdown

 ---
 layout: post
-title: "Public session on GPG"
+title: "Public session on GPG (on 22 May 2016)"
 date: "2016-05-12 17:51:46 +0530"
 ---

-I'm planning a public session on [GPG](https://www.gnupg.org/) and related concepts on the 22nd of this month.
+I'm planning a public session on [GPG](https://www.gnupg.org/) and related concepts on the 22/May/2016.
 I'm hoping to introduce a few basic ideas about cryptography like encryption - symmetric and asymmetric, public key cryptography, web of trust etc.